Yellow Dog (novel)

-Yellow Dog is the title of a 2003 novel by the British writer Martin Amis.
+Yellow Dog is a 2003 novel by British writer Martin Amis.
 Like many of Amis's novels, the book is set in contemporary London.
 The novel contains several strands that appear to be linked, although a complete resolution of the plot is not immediately apparent.
 An early working title for the novel, according to an interview Amis gave with The Observer Review in September 2002, was Men in Power.
-Despite some rather harsh criticism, Yellow Dog made the longlist for the Man Booker Prize in 2003.
+Despite receiving generally negative reviews, Yellow Dog was longlisted for the Man Booker Prize in 2003.